JavohirDilmurodov/python-homeworks/README.md

 # python-homeworks
-I will upload my homeworks from python basics course (taught by mohirdev.uz)
+I will upload my homeworks from python basics course